dvkramer/fire-drill/README.md

 Most people overlook the importance of practicing their home fire escape plan, but when seconds count, preparation can save lives. **Fire Drill** ensures that you don’t just think about safety—you act on it.

 ## Installation
-The extension is pending review on the Microsoft Edge Add-ons Store.
-In the meantime, you can download and install it directly from this repository.
+The extension was rejected from the Microsoft Edge Add-ons Store.
+We are pending review right now for a "safe" version of the extension, or alternatively you can download it directly from this repository and manually load it in Edge.

 ## How to Use
 1. Install **Fire Drill** on your Microsoft Edge browser.